 The use of trenchless technology means that projects can be completed with less impact on these vital areas, safeguarding habitats for species that call Minnesota home.

-With quicker repair times, wastewater is contained more effectively, significantly reducing the risk of contamination in nearby water sources, such as the Mississippi River or Lake Superior.
+With quicker repair times, wastewater is contained more effectively, significantly reducing the risk of contamination in nearby water sources, such as the Mississippi River as it passes through St. Cloud or the Sauk River watershed in West Central Minnesota.

 These approaches not only cater to the community’s immediate needs but also play a critical role in maintaining the health of our environment for future generations, ensuring that the natural wonders of Minnesota remain intact.